TechnoShip123/LowLevelGame/README.md

 #### Intel

-Coming Soon™️, will need to change homebrew path to `/usr/include` and etc.
+Automatic support coming soon™️, will need to change homebrew path to `/usr/include` and etc.

+In the meantime, use the same steps as M1 but change the -L and -I paths to `/usr/include`

 ### Windows